cossacklabs/product-docs/acra/security-controls/zones/_index.md

 AcraServer supports encryption using zones.
 When using AcraServer, client application should encrypt data with correct zone using AcraWriter.
 Client application should know ZoneID and generated public key.
 AcraWriter is used to encrypt data in zone mode which is then stored as usual in the database.
 Only AcraServer/AcraTranslator will be able to decrypt the data back if it has correct Zone keys.

 AcraTranslator supports encryption using zones via HTTP or gRPC API.
 Zone keys are stored on AcraTranslator, and you should supply client application with ZoneID.
-Client application's requests to AcraTranslator must include the appropriate ZoneID, then AcraTranslator will locate the associated keys, encrypt data, and return AcraStruct/AcraBlock with zone.
+Client application's requests to AcraTranslator must include the appropriate ZoneID, then AcraTranslator will locate the associated keys, encrypt data, and return AcraStruct/AcraBlock with a zone.

 ## How to decrypt data using zones